lukaskollmer/yo/docs/readme.md

 enum Name {
     case1, case2, ...
 }

-For the time being, enums are implemented as integers, meaning that you can trivially pass them anywhere an integer is expected, simply by casting.
 ```
+For the time being, enums are implemented as integers, meaning that you can trivially pass them anywhere an integer is expected, simply by casting to `int`.

 ### Lambdas